Putting It All Together

 Phase 4: Parallel Field Validation and Conversion

 Now we process all four IPv4 octets in parallel, with each lane handling one field.
-Note the use of range
+Note the use of range, this gives the compiler precise information about the iteration count, enabling better optimization:

 // Validate field lengths in parallel